-Except as disclosed in Note 25 to the financial statements, there were no other events after the reporting period which require disclosure in these financial statements.
+There were no other events after the reporting period which require disclosure in these financial statements.

 Auditors

 Ernst & Young Malta Limited have indicated their willingness to continue in office and a resolution for their reappointment will be proposed at the Annual General Meeting.